greenFantasy/fast-adversarial-training/README.md

 ![25x Speedup](figures/speedup_analysis.png)

-The red lines show our true speedup against the theoretical maximum speedup as we increase the number of cores and processes (maintaining 1 core per process), and show that we outperform PyTorch's intraop parallelism by more than 4x!
+The red lines show our true speedup (Sp) against the theoretical maximum speedup as we increase the number of cores and processes (maintaining 1 core per process), and show that we outperform PyTorch's intraop parallelism by more than 4x!
+Our efficiency is shown in blue.

 ## Motivation